sequana/sequana_pipetools/README.rst

 **Sequana** is a versatile tool that provides

 #.
 A Python library dedicated to NGS analysis (e.g., tools to visualise standard NGS formats).
 #.
-A set of :ref:`pipelines <Pipelines>` dedicated to NGS in the form of Snakefiles
+A set of Pipelines dedicated to NGS in the form of Snakefiles
-   (Makefile-like with Python syntax based on snakemake framework) with more than 80 re-usable rules (see :ref:`rules`).
+   (Makefile-like with Python syntax based on snakemake framework) with more than 80 re-usable rules.
 #.
 Standalone applications.

-See the home page for details.
+See the `sequana home page <https://sequana.readthedocs.io>`_ for details.

 To join the project, please let us know on `github <https://github.com/sequana/sequana/issues/306>`_.